If you’re comparing online dermatologists, you should know that this review isn’t like the other YoDerm reviews out there.

 This is what my skin looked like when I decided to restart my old regimen.

-In fact, this is the photo I submitted for my online dermatologist consultation with YoDerm:
+In fact, this is the photo I submitted for my first consultation with YoDerm – don’t mind the purple roots, it was a phase:

 From here, my skin doesn’t look all too bad aside from a couple active pimples and a sort of bumpy texture all over.

-The bumps are the keratinized plugs just waiting to get inflamed (and there are a lot more than you can probably tell from this photo.)
+But those bumps are keratinized plugs just waiting to get inflamed – and there are a lot more than you can probably tell from this photo.

 So I know what you’re thinking: